Skip to main content

 Abstract

-Fragmented surveys and limited monitoring exclude most invertebrate species from conservation policy.
-We present a framework that generates annual occupancy predictions using species distribution models (SDMs) to reconstruct missing trends—not to extrapolate trends, but to fill them in (the fill-in approach).
-Instead of filtering poor-data regions and years or relying on static environmental variables, we use co-occurrence patterns (COP) to capture year-to-year shifts in species assemblages, to enable temporal prediction across all recorded habitats using sparse, presence-only datasets from multiple sources.
-Applied to four rare native ladybugs across North America (2007–2021), COP models exceeded reliability benchmarks (Accuracy > 0.70, AUC > 0.70, Kappa > 0.40, Brier < 0.25) across standard test splits, structurally distinct sources, and temporally divided periods.
-This indicates that annual predictions were robust to temporal bias arising from varying data volume and source composition, as supported by negligible effects in multiple regression.
-Predicted 10-year declines (9–31%) closely aligned with independent long-term regional monitoring data, operationalizing IUCN Red List classifications (from “Least Concern” to “Vulnerable”) in the absence of standardized monitoring.
-By translating fragmented observations—primarily from citizen science—into standardized annual trend estimates, the fill-in approach extends extinction risk assessment to data-deficient taxa long excluded from conservation frameworks.
+Fragmented surveys and limited monitoring have excluded most invertebrates from conservation policy.
+We present a fill-in framework that uses species distribution models (SDMs) to reconstruct missing annual trends—not to extrapolate trends, but to fill them in.
+Instead of filtering data-sparse regions or years or relying on static environmental variables, we used co-occurrence patterns (COP) as variables, to capture year-to-year assemblage shifts.
+COP variables enabled annual prediction at all recorded sites from multisource, presence-only, sparse data.
+When applied to four rare native ladybugs across North America (2007–2021), COP models exceeded reliability benchmarks (Accuracy ≥ 0.70, AUC ≥ 0.70, Kappa ≥ 0.40, Brier ≤ 0.25) across standard 7:3 splits, cross-source and cross-period validations.
+Annual predictions were robust to temporal biases from variation in data volume and source composition.
+Multiple regression indicated negligible effects of those biases on reconstructed trends.
+Predicted decadal declines (9–31%) closely aligned with independent regional long-term monitoring, operationalizing IUCN Red List classification (from least concern to vulnerable) in the absence of standardized monitoring.
+By converting fragmented observations—primarily from citizen science—into reliable annual trend estimates, the fill-in approach extends extinction-risk assessment to data-deficient taxa long excluded from conservation frameworks.

 DOI